Uddhav Thackeray criticizes BJP, promises fair development - www.lokmattimes.com

 Chhatrapati Sambhajinagar

-At the Mahavikas Aghadi rally, "Maharashtra Swabhiman Sabha," held at Marathwada Sanskruti Mandal ground, Uddhav Thackeray strongly criticized the BJP and questioned the people’s support for his leadership.
-Reflecting on the recent election losses, he asked, "Did you reject my leadership?
+At the Mahavikas Aghadi rally, "Maharashtra Swabhiman Sabha," held at Marathwada Sanskruti Mandal ground on Thursday, Uddhav Thackeray strongly criticized the BJP and questioned the people's support for his leadership.
+Reflecting on recent election losses, he asked, "Did you reject my leadership?
 If you want me to stay out of the election, just say so, and I’ll step aside."
-He emphasized that only the people, not Modi or Shah, had the power to decide his future.
-“Even if it costs me my life, I will fight for you,” he declared to the large crowd.
-Thackeray also highlighted the ongoing struggles of the region, including the lack of proper infrastructure and the worsening water crisis.
+He stressed that only the people, not Modi or Shah, have the power to decide his future.
+"Even if it costs me my life, I will fight for you," he declared to the crowd.
+Thackeray also highlighted the region’s pressing issues, including inadequate infrastructure and an intensifying water crisis, urging the need for change.

 Thackeray also criticized the BJP’s claim of fulfilling Balasaheb Thackeray’s dream, mentioning that a medical device park, initially planned for Chhatrapati Sambhajinagar under his leadership, was diverted to Gujarat.
 He pointed out that the project would have created at least one lakh jobs in Marathwada, similar to the employment Bajaj had generated in the region.
 Referring to the BJP’s priorities, he quipped about the incident involving a cake-cutting for Nawaz Sharif's birthday, questioning, “Was that part of your dream?”